paulmars/paulmars.github.com/_posts/2014-05-23-store-bitcoins-offline.md

 Be careful!
 If you make a mistake your coins may be gone forever.
 Don't go too fast.

 Got a suggestion for this blog post?
-[Make it here](https://hackpad.com/How-to-store-your-Bitcoins-Locally-F7YThRnU0zH)
+Am I making a critical mistake?
+[Change it here](https://hackpad.com/How-to-store-your-Bitcoins-Locally-F7YThRnU0zH)